MCreator-Examples/variable-energy/README.md

 # ABOUT
 A MCreator example project that uses NBT variables to make a energy system similar to Forge Energy.

+## Planned Features
+See the planned features [here](https://github.com/MCreator-Examples/Variable-Energy/projects/1) for more information on what I am working towards for this project.

+## Wiki
+See the the wiki [here](https://github.com/MCreator-Examples/wiki) for more information on key features of the project, tutorials, lists and more.

 # DOWNLOADS
 The latest workspace is 1.3.0!
 | Version | MCreator Build | Forge Build | MinecrafT Build | Download Page | Videos |